ewalk153/example-hotwire-posts/README.md

 Small use of stimulus to reset the form on the client.

-Launch redis easily with: `docker run --rm -it -p 6379:6379 redis:latest`
+Launch redis easily with: `bin/dev-docker-redis`

 # Odd things, I think are correct